PeterLarsen-CPH/HallWayLight-for-SmartThings/README.md

  		  Start and end times does (or did?) not work in Smart Light.
  		  Destinctions between evening and night settings in one app.
  		  Definition of a ownership concept, where the app can detect if other apps is used to set the lights.
       Better control of levels of lights than just on/off.
  		  Adding more than one contact/motion sensors.

 * Limitations and missing things:

-     The app hasn’t been tested yet with other bulbs than LIFX, but that will change very soon.
       The way the app checks for ownership, is by checking whether the bulbs level has changed or not.
       The reason for doing it that way and not by atomic-state, is that groovy on smartthings, doesn’t really support threading and therefore very often lead to race-conditions.

-     I know this may be a problem when dealing with a mix of different brands of light bulbs, so I plan to add the possibility of selecting those bulbs, where the ownership should be tested up against.

  * Of other things planned…:

       Support of setting colors.
       Support of controlling outlet switches, e.g. when the level reaches maximum.